Does a respondent employee need to know a complainant’s identity to respond to an allegation of misconduct?

 • Disclosing the complainant’s identity does not mean that nothing can be done to protect the complainant’s safety.
 At the least, we recommend clearly directing the employee under suspicion not to contact the complainant (or other witnesses if necessary), under threat of disciplinary action and possible dismissal.
 If the employee considers that they need to speak with the complainant (or witnesses) in order to prepare their response, they should direct these enquiries to management who can consider the request and make safe arrangements if absolutely necessary.
 Other safety adjustments should be considered on a case-by-case basis.
 In all cases, the complainant should be consulted about the need to disclose their identity and any necessary safety and support arrangements.

 • Where possible, it is best practice to provide an opportunity for an employee to respond to allegations in person as well as in writing – allowing the employee to choose their medium.
-Where an investigation is conducted (prior to a show cause process), it is preferrable that the respondent employee is interviewed during the investigation.
+Where an investigation is conducted (prior to a show cause process), it is preferable that the respondent employee is interviewed during the investigation.

 • In most situations, any relevant CCTV footage (or other independent evidence) should be made available for respondent employees to view, particularly if they request it.